 We have built a Food Forest at property owned by The Barnstable Land Trust.
 Resilient Roots is creating and maintaining the regenerative gardens.
 Some of our workshops may be held here and people can come and learn by seeing how we garden.

-Produce from the gardens will be distributed to the food pantries on the Cape.
+Produce from the gardens will go to local food pantries and be used to support our continued work.

 If the fee for any workshop is a barrier to joining us please let us known.
 We can work it out.